CLCStriders/striders/pages/boddington-10.md

 ##### At the Finish

 After you cross the finish line, you will notice a group of timekeepers.
-Please do not distract the them, as they need to concentrate and ensure everyone gets the correct result.
+Please do not distract them, as they need to concentrate and ensure everyone gets their correct result.

 If you drop out of the race, please notify one of the officials at the finish line so that we know you haven’t got lost out on the course.